craftcms/docs/docs/3.x/config/php-constants.md

 define('CRAFT_ENVIRONMENT', getenv('ENVIRONMENT') ?: 'production');
 ```

+### `CRAFT_EPHEMERAL`

+When defined as `true`, Craft will skip file system permission checks and operations that are not available in an environment with ephemeral storage.

 ### `CRAFT_LICENSE_KEY`

 Your Craft license key, if for some reason that must be defined by PHP rather than a license key file.
 (Don’t set this until you have a valid license key.)